Dir-A/PS3TextEditor/README.md

 # PS3TextEditor
 Insert text at the end of the script file while modifying the address
-Maybe sjis2GBK or sjis2unicode function will be added later

 Support .ps3 .ps2
 Need to decrypt file first